fundot/fundot/README.md

 35
 >>> (quit)
 ```
 For file execution mode, enter `fundot` followed by the name of the source file.
-Suppose we have a source file named `example.fd` that contains the following code.
+Suppose we have a source file named `example.fun` that contains the following code.

 ```Fundot
 (defun abs [x]